cantscript/SchoolAssembly/README.md

 * Package any icon images and deploy to the target device(s) via Jamf School prior to using the tool
 * Create a configuration profile to control the School Assembly tool, there is an [Example Configuration Profile](https://github.com/cantscript/SchoolAssembly/blob/main/plist%20example/com.cantscript.schoolassembly.plist) available
 * Upload the configuration profile into Jamf School and deploy to target device(s)
-* Copy the [School Assembly script](https://github.com/cantscript/SchoolAssembly/blob/main/SchoolAssembly.sh) into Jamf School
+* Build School Assembly Package using Assembly Builder
 * Scope and deploy to target device(s)
 * School Assembly tool will run on target device(s), installing swiftDialog if required